Jyothikannan/PR-Summarizer-bot/README.md

 🔹 File-level diff insights

-This bot is designed to integrate with Zoho Cliq through a webhook, letting users send a GitHub PR URL and receive a structured analysis.
+This bot integrates with Zoho Cliq through a Custom Bot, allowing users to send a GitHub PR URL and receive a structured analysis.

 🚀 Features

-1. PR Metadata Extraction
+PR Metadata Extraction

 Title